tlamadon/bipartitepandas/docs-src/source/internal.rst

 Overview
 ---------

-The main bipartitepandas API is split into four classes. bipartitepandas is canonically imported using
+The main BipartitePandas API is split into five classes.
+BipartitePandas is canonically imported using

   .. code-block:: python